 (K) Smoking (tobacco or electronic) is not permitted anywhere in the facilities, buildings, grounds or parking lots.

 (L) Chairs, playpens, lounges, etc. are not permitted on the main pool deck.
 Wearing shoes is not permitted on the pool decks, except behind the drains.
 Exceptions are permitted for special occasions such as parties, swim meets, etc.

 (M) Sitting on tables or on the headrest portion of the lounges is prohibited.
 Pool property shall be used for its intended purpose only.

 (N) Members and guests use the pool at their own risk.
 The Club shall not be held responsible for any personal injury, loss, theft or damage of personal property.

 (O) The Owner/Member of this club is legally responsible for damage to Club property by any family member or their guest(s).

 Personal injuries and damage to the pool property must be reported immediately to the pool manager who shall take the necessary action and record the information in the Daily Log.
 Complaints, grievances, and rule violations should first be brought to the attention of the pool manager.
 Any matter not satisfactorily resolved by the manager may be brought to the attention of the B.O.D. in writing and signed by the Owner-member.

-(P) In order to facilitate and maintain a strict accounting of monies accrued by this Club, monetary transactions of any type shall be by members’ check, credit card, or cash.
+(P) In order to facilitate and maintain a strict accounting of monies accrued by this Club, monetary transactions of any type shall be by members’ check, or credit card, only.
 Each transaction made directly at the pool will require a receipt, with the exception of the sale of ice cream or other food bought at concessions.
 Checks shall be made payable to O.M.S.C., Inc.